MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/4-copilot-in-outlook.md

 1. **Optional**: In the **Anything you’d like to change?** Text box, type **"Make it funnier"** and then select Generate.
 1. Select **Keep it**.

-    > [!NOTE]
-    > Do not send the reply, as you may wish to re-use this email thread for future demos.
+    > **NOTE:**  Do not send the reply, as you may wish to re-use this email thread for future demos.